LeanderJonckheere/ATRIP_deficiency_JEM/README.md

 # ATRIP_deficiency_JEM

-The provided code for creation of the figures starts from the from the preprocessed seurat objects, which have been processed according to the Seurat v5 workflow, starting from the count matrices.
+The provided code for creation of the figures begins from the preprocessed Seurat objects, which have been processed according to the Seurat v5 workflow, starting from the count matrices.
 Seurat is an R package designed for QC, analysis, and exploration of single-cell RNA-seq and multi-omics data, developed by Satijalab.
 Seurat aims to enable users to identify and interpret